sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Not works:

-- Touchpad ❌  (**DON'T ENABLE VoodooPS2ControllerTouchpad compliment, IT'S BROKEN**).
+- Touchpad ❌  (**DON'T ENABLE VoodooPS2ControllerTouchpad compliment, IT'S BROKEN**; *Some XHCI USB ports are dropped with new macOS versions, some USB 1.0/1.1 devices may not work*).

-- Bluetooth ❌  (It's broken since MacOS Ventura, but is possible enable it *may not work*).

 - Card reader ❌  (Try booting with their kexts causes kernel panics)